elmtree-askmo/cloudcannon-app/content/learn/health-studies/how-do-mhc-molecules-contribute-to-self-vs-nonself-recognition-in-tissue-transplantation.md

 url: /learn/health-studies/questions/how-do-mhc-molecules-contribute-to-self-vs-nonself-recognition-in-tissue-transplantation
 score: -1.0
 related_article1:
-    id: 165879
+    id: 165865
+    title: >-
-    title: What is the importance of clonality in the immune response?
+        What is the role of Toll-Like Receptors in the activation of innate immunity?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-is-the-importance-of-clonality-in-the-immune-response
+    url: /learn/health-studies/questions/what-is-the-role-of-tolllike-receptors-in-the-activation-of-innate-immunity
 related_article2:
-    id: 165858
+    id: 165881
-    title: How do infective parasites differ from non-infective parasites in terms of their impact on the host?
+    title: >-
+        What mechanisms are involved in the sustained immune response during secondary exposure?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-do-infective-parasites-differ-from-noninfective-parasites-in-terms-of-their-impact-on-the-host
+    url: /learn/health-studies/questions/what-mechanisms-are-involved-in-the-sustained-immune-response-during-secondary-exposure
 related_article3:
-    id: 165876
+    id: 165872
-    title: How does the JAK-STAT pathway facilitate gene transcription activation in response to cytokine binding?
+    title: >-
+        How do T-Helper 1 and T-Helper 2 cells differ in their roles in the cellular immune response?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-does-the-jakstat-pathway-facilitate-gene-transcription-activation-in-response-to-cytokine-binding
+    url: /learn/health-studies/questions/how-do-thelper-1-and-thelper-2-cells-differ-in-their-roles-in-the-cellular-immune-response
 related_article4:
-    id: 165873
+    id: 165866
-    title: What is the process of memory cell formation in the humoral immune response?
+    title: >-
+        How do monocytes and macrophages differ from neutrophils and eosinophils in their phagocytic functions?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-is-the-process-of-memory-cell-formation-in-the-humoral-immune-response
+    url: /learn/health-studies/questions/how-do-monocytes-and-macrophages-differ-from-neutrophils-and-eosinophils-in-their-phagocytic-functions
 related_article5:
-    id: 165877
+    id: 165858
-    title: What is the role of the NF Kappa B pathway in the inflammatory response?
+    title: >-
+        How do infective parasites differ from non-infective parasites in terms of their impact on the host?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-is-the-role-of-the-nf-kappa-b-pathway-in-the-inflammatory-response
+    url: /learn/health-studies/questions/how-do-infective-parasites-differ-from-noninfective-parasites-in-terms-of-their-impact-on-the-host
 ---

 &nbsp;